JKNAUG/SignalingServer/README.txt

    * You can view the state of the server by navigating to localhost:8080 in your browser.
    * You can also use the URL's localhost:8080/clients and localhost:8080/logs.
 5. If the server ever fails or crashes, restart it by running "npm start" again.

+When deploying the application on a cloud service such as Heroku (as is done currently), this service will automatically run these installation and deployment scripts, and usually no further action is needed.

 # Info
 * The signaling-server relevant code is found in socket.js.